-How to Make Chocolate Cage – Easy Chocolate Cake Decoration + Video
+How to Make Chocolate Cage

-Tips for perfect chocolate cage:
+3 tips for perfect chocolate cage:

 - Work with 2 shorter strips of wax paper so that it’s easier to handle.
 Measure the circumference of the cake and cut the strips for the same length.
-For example, if your cake measures 30 inches around, you’ll need 2 15-inch strips.
+For example, if your cake measures 30 inches around, you’ll need two 15-inch strips.